 The picture says it all.
 Everything was not only presented beautifully for our in-room breakfast, it all tasted incredibly good too (even cold, because we had to take this picture first).
 The thing we probably liked the most was that they even installed a toaster next to our bed, in case we wanted our bread a bit more toasted than the one they brought us.
 We also loved the fact that a simple phone call was enough to have the breakfast removed in minutes.
 Nothing worse than some left over food sitting in your room all day (or even worse: in the hallway).

-Best spa treatment – St Regis Vommuli, Maldives
+Best spa treatment – St Regis Vommuli or Raffles Meradhoo, Maldives

-This is an absolute no-brainer.
+This used to be an absolute no-brainer, until we stayed at One&Only Reethi Rah.
 The Grand Hyatt in Hong Kong just knows how to do breakfast.
 On top of a great selection of western and oriental food, you will also find all kinds of vegan and gluten-free options.
 Everything is just so fresh and tasty.
 Mouth-watering good.

 Best breakfast a la carte – St Regis Vommuli, Maldives